 This field seeks to answer the following question in regard to the representation of session participants >>> Is there anything about the makeup of your panel participants (backgrounds, positions, occupations, disciplines, institutions/organizations, and other factors of diversity) that the Program Committee should be aware of?
 Please consult the WHA’s Program Committee Statement on the Diversity of Program Participation (see below).

-8. Knowledge of the 2022 travel plans or online preferences for each individual on the panel
+8. Knowledge of the 2022 travel commitment for all panelists.

 9. Confirmation that all participants have reviewed/created/updated their All Academic profiles: